Angelina Frost

 But don’t take our word for it — take theirs.

-Consultant | facilitator | writer | speaker on peacemaking, reconciliation + ecological governance practices.
-Former attorney- 15+ yrs experience in conflict resolution, governance, and land use.
-Land steward.
+Consultant | facilitator | writer | speaker on peacemaking, reconciliation and ecological governance practices.
+Former attorney - 15+ years in conflict resolution, governance, and land use.
+Land steward - Gonzales, CA

 Angelina is a deeply intuitive coach combined with a strong understanding of the tech world.
 Her style was a great fit for me.
 I was nearing the deadline on three outward-facing creative projects and was seeking a coach to help me get them across the finish line.
 Her approach was to develop my inward-facing strategies, which was a new approach to me.
 As a result, I submitted all three projects by their deadlines, almost effortlessly.